B'Day: Singles

 After leaking onto the Internet in early February 2007, "Beautiful Liar", a duet with Shakira, was released as the sole single from the Deluxe Edition and the fourth single from B'Day on February 12.
-The song registered the largest ever upward movement on the US Billboard Hot 100 at the time, when it leaped 91 places from number 94 to number three in its second week, which became its peak position.
+The song registered the largest upward movement on the US Billboard Hot 100 at the time, leaping 91 places from number 94 to its peak of number three in its second week.
 Internationally, it peaked atop the European Hot 100 Singles and on charts in Croatia, France, Germany, Greece, Hungary, Ireland, Italy, the Netherlands, New Zealand, Spain, Switzerland, the United Kingdom, and Venezuela.
 Critically acclaimed, it was nominated for Best Pop Collaboration with Vocals at the 50th Annual Grammy Awards.
 Its accompanying music video, directed by Jake Nava, features Beyoncé and Shakira dancing against different backgrounds, either together or separately.

 "Get Me Bodied" was released as the fifth single from B'Day on July 10, 2007, exclusively in the US.
 It originally peaked at number 68 on the US Billboard Hot 100 in August, becoming Beyoncé's lowest-peaking single on the chart at the time.
 However, as a video of a woman named Deborah Cohen and her doctors dancing to "Get Me Bodied" before she underwent a double mastectomy was posted onto YouTube and went viral in 2013, the song found a new peak position at number 46 on the Billboard Hot 100.
 The song's 1960s-influenced accompanying music video was directed by Mandler and features Beyoncé's sister Solange and former Destiny's Child bandmates Kelly Rowland and Michelle Williams.

 "Green Light" was released as the fourth and final international single from B'Day on July 27, 2007.
 It was originally planned to be released as the second single for the international markets, but Columbia Records opted for "Irreplaceable" instead.
 The remix extended play (EP) titled Green Light: Freemasons EP was released for digital download simultaneously with the single.
-The single was also planned to be released physically in the United Kingdom, but the plans were cancelled last-minute, which resulted with it not obtaining a higher peak than number 12 on the UK Singles Chart.
+The single was also planned for a physical release in the United Kingdom, but plans were canceled at the last minute, resulting in it peaking no higher than number 12 on the UK Singles Chart.
 Beyoncé co-directed the song's accompanying music video with Melina Matsoukas; the video features the second appearance by the Suga Mamas.